North Indian Cooking by..Geeta Seth

 Picture

-Mix onion masala well with chickpeas
+Mix onion masala with chickpeas (Chole)

 Picture